Sandbox/Product Evaluation (Sensors)

 - Describe loops and switches and how they are useful in coding.

 - Describe the light sensor, gyro sensor, and ultrasonic sensor used in the lab

-- Describe Mindstorms programming for only the sensors coding portion
+- Describe Mindstorms programming for parts of the lab utilizing sensors.

 Team PowerPoint Presentation